 All office hours are in the lab (148 NH).
-Hours and GTAs to be announced.
+Hours and GTAs will be announced in class.

 Tests:

 - Calculators, rulers, pencils, pens, books, and notes will be allowed during tests. - Any device capable of compiling or emulating microcontrollers or microprocessors can not be used during in-class portions of the tests. - Any take home portions of Test 1 will be due within one week of assignment. - No makeup will be provided for any test. - Any request for re-grading must be submitted to the grader within one week of the return date.